edwardhough/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+This is advantageous because it allows for infrastructure as code to implement automation, while also avoiding wasted time configuring each machine individually.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Install Docker.io, pip3, and Docker python module
+- Download and launch an ELK container
+- Enable service Docker service on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.